-- Why and how: - Identify the stimulus that caused the social signal (e.g., funny video) - Identify how the information is passed on (e.g., by means of facial expression intensity).
+• Why and how: identify the stimulus that caused the social signal (e.g., funny video) as well as how the information is passed on (e.g, by means of facial expression intensity).

 Addressing W5+ is key challenge of data-driven SSP.